rfalias/project_zomboid_bot/README.md

 DISCORD_TOKEN=CoolTokenHere
 ADMIN_ROLES="Admin, Moderator"
 LOG_PATH="/home/steamd/Zomboid/Logs"
+NOTIFICATION_CHANNEL="123123211"
+INGAME_CHANNEL="123123123123213"
+PROCESS_NAME="ProjectZomboid64"
 ```
 LOG_PATH should point to where the PZ server logs root is.
 This is how the player deaths are reported.
 ADMIN_ROLES are the discord server roles that will allow those users to run 'AdminCommands'

+INGAME_CHANNEL is the channel that project zomboid is attached to, and it gets excluded from command runs

+NOTIFICATION_CHANNEL will send player death and join/leave notification

 Start the bot script